lokithe5th/economic-attack-vectors/MarketMakers.md

 Depending on the asset, orders can take some time to fill.
 They may also fail.

-As the market is not static, it price may move in either parties favor.
+As the market is not static, it price may move in either party's favor.

 > Swapping is a zero-sum game, and so, if one party is favored the other party is at a disadvantage.
 This is fundamental to all markets.

-#### AMMs
+### AMMs
 An automated market maker (AMM) means that a smart contract can play the role of willing buyer or willing seller in any swap transaction.
 This eliminates the issue of making a market (spoiler alert: it creates a different issue).

 An AMM uses an invariant to determine the current swap price for the assets in the pool.